Overview of Fleas and Flea Allergy Dermatitis

 Cat fleas deposit their eggs in the pelage of their host.
 The eggs are pearly white, oval with rounded ends, and 0.5 mm long.
 They readily fall from the pelage and drop onto bedding, carpet, or soil, where hatching occurs in ~1–6 days.
 Newly hatched flea larvae are 1–5 mm long, slender, white, segmented, and sparsely covered with short hairs.
 Larvae are free-living, feeding on organic debris found in their environment and on adult flea feces, which are essential for successful development.
 Flea larvae avoid direct light and actively move deep in carpet fibers or under organic debris (grass, branches, leaves, or soil).

 Larvae are susceptible to desiccation, with prolonged exposures to relative humidity <50% being lethal.
 The areas within a home with the necessary humidity are limited, and suitable outdoor sites are even rarer.
-Flea development occurs outdoors only where the ground is shaded and moist (1%–20% soil moisture content) and where the flea-infested pet spends a significant amount of time so that adult flea feces will be deposited into the larval environment.
+Flea development occurs outdoors only where the ground is shaded and moist (1%–20% soil moisture content) and where the flea-infested animal spends a significant amount of time so that adult flea feces will be deposited into the larval environment.
 In the indoor environment, flea larvae probably survive only in the protected microenvironment deep within carpet fibers, in cracks between hardwood floors in humid climates, and on unfinished concrete floors in damp basements.
 The larval stage usually lasts 5–11 days but may be prolonged for 2–3 wk, depending on availability of food and climatic conditions.

 After completing its development, the mature larva produces a silk-like cocoon in which it pupates.
 The cocoon is ovoid, ~0.5 cm long, whitish, and loosely spun.
 Flea cocoons can be found in soil, under vegetation, in carpets, under furniture, and on animal bedding.
 Once the pupa has fully developed (1–2 wk), the adult flea can emerge from the cocoon when properly stimulated by physical pressure, carbon dioxide, substrate movement, or heat.

 The preemerged adult (which is a fully formed adult flea) residing in the cocoon is the stage that can extend the longevity of the flea.
 If the preemerged adult does not receive the proper stimulus to emerge, it can remain quiescent in the cocoon for several weeks until a suitable host arrives.
 Emergence can be delayed up to 350 days if preemerged adults are protected from desiccation.
 Newly emerging fleas move to the top of the carpet pile or vegetation, where they are more likely to encounter a passing host.
 Under ideal conditions of temperature (27°C [80.6°F]) and relative humidity (90%), a newly emerged cat flea can survive ~12 days before requiring a blood meal; at 50% relative humidity, this interval drops to ~3 days.
-It is these newly emerged unfed fleas that infest pets and bite people.
+It is these newly emerged unfed fleas that infest animals and bite people.
 There is generally minimal inter-host movement of cat fleas.
 However, it has been documented that before C felis reaches reproductive status, there can be some limited movement on and off hosts.
 Cat fleas that have found a preferred host (eg, dog, cat, opossum, etc) and have initiated reproduction generally do not leave their host unless forced off by grooming or insecticides.

 Depending on temperature and humidity, the entire life cycle of the cat flea can be completed in as little as 12–14 days or can be prolonged for up to 350 days.
 However, under typical household conditions with normal pet and human activity, cat fleas complete their life cycle in 3–8 wk.